RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ### Residue Files

-Running MinIO leaves a directory ".minio.sys" in the bucket-directory of the pool.
+Running MinIO leaves a directory ".minio.sys" in the bucket-directory of a pool.

 ### No Access Logs

-Lens3 does not provide access logs to users, although we understand it is useful to users.
+Lens3 does not provide access logs to users.
 Administrators might provide access logs to users by request by filtering server logs.

-### Errors are in json
+### Error Responses are in json

 Lens3 returns a response in json not XML, when a request is handled in Lens3.

 ### Other Limitations

-- Lens3 has no STS.
+- Lens3 has no elaborate access policies.
 - Lens3 has no event notifications.
 - Lens3 does not support listing of buckets by `aws s3 ls`.
-Simply, Lens3 prohibits accesses to the "/" of the bucket namespace.
+Simply, Lens3 prohibits accesses to the bucket namespace ("/").
 It is because the bucket namespace is shared by all users.
 - Lens3 does not support presigned URL.
 Lens3 does not recognize a credential parameter in a URL.
 - Lens3 does not provide accesses to the rich UI provided by a backend server.
-- Lens3 only keeps track of a single Web-UI session (for CSRF countermeasure).
-Access from multiple browsers causes errors.
+- Lens3 only keeps track of a single Registrar session (due to CSRF countermeasure).
+Accesses from multiple browsers are rejected.

 ## Glossary

-- __bucket pool__: A pool is a management unit of S3 buckets.
-It
-  corresponds to a single backend.
+- __pool__: A bucket pool is a management unit of S3 buckets.
+It corresponds to a single backend.
 - __backend__: A backend refers to a backend S3 server instance.
 It is a process of MinIO or rclone.